- Marketing Channels

 Third-party blogging websites such as Medium, HubPages, and Blogger exist that allow you to post articles and earn income from content creation.
 There are often strict writing guidelines that need to be followed and competition of these websites can be high as there are many other writers using the platform.

 Hosting your own website provides greater freedom for content marketing.
 Building your own website may seem daunting but can be made easier with website builders such as WordPress (free) and Webflow (free plan available).
-There is more space available to include useful information such as an About page.
+You'll also be able to choose a secure web host that best fits your needs.
+Using your own website means there is more control and space available to include useful information such as an About page.
 This page details the course provider's background and why their program will be useful to prospective learners.
 Dedicated course pages are used as service pages that include an FAQ for the program, space for future social proof, and direct interested parties to sign-up for the course.

 A blog provides space to share longer case studies that showcase the success that learners have gained after completing the certification course.
 It is also a space to share tips, advice, or knowledge of the industry such as the top skills employers are looking for or getting noticed in a competitive hiring space.
 A page dedicated to your digital credentials will also be helpful for your students.
 Include clear guidance on what the digital credentials are, how to use their digital credentials, and where they can be shared or embedded.